MeteoSwiss/mwr_l12l2/docs/installation.rst

 Install mwr_l12l2
 ^^^^^^^^^^^^^^^^^
-*mwr_l12l2* with all its internal depedencies can be installed by *pip*, *poetry* or any other tools which understand dependency specifications in pyptroject.toml.
+*mwr_l12l2* with all its internal dependencies can be installed by *pip*, *poetry* or any other tools which understand dependency specifications in pyproject.toml.

 from *pypi*
 -----------
-The package will be released on pypi once it has been thoruoghly tested and quality controlled.
+The package will be released on pypi once it has been thoroughly tested and quality controlled.
 Until then, install from *git*

 ..